jwodder/demagnetize-rs/README.md

 - `-J`, `--json` — Print out the peers as JSON objects, one per line

 - `--no-crypto` — Do not tell the tracker anything about our encryption support.
-Overrides the `peers.encryption-preference` configuration setting.
+Overrides the `general.encrypt` configuration setting.

 - `--require-crypto` — Tell the tracker that we require peers with encryption support.
-Overrides the `peers.encryption-preference` configuration setting.
+Overrides the `general.encrypt` configuration setting.

 - `--support-crypto` — Tell the tracker that we support the encrypted peer protocol.
-Overrides the `peers.encryption-preference` configuration setting.
+Overrides the `general.encrypt` configuration setting.

 `demagnetize query-peer`